 Meet the Team!

 Elly Humphrey LMHC is the owner of the practice and Clinical Director of the team at Queer Therapy Boston.
-She is a proud queer therapist who is excited to provide mental healthcare services to the queer community.
-(You may have seen her tabling at local queer events!)
-Elly will be the one to answer your call or email and help you along your process of finding a therapist who is the right fit for you.
+She is a proud queer therapist who loves that she gets to spend her life engaging in mental healthcare with her community.

 Elly holds the firm belief that everyone’s mental health is important and that you deserve to be treated with dignity and respect in seeking care and support for your needs.

-Dr. Kai Camara PMHNP, DNP, APRN (they/them): Psychiatry Provider
+• Dr. Kai Camara DNP, APRN, PMHNP-BC (they/them): Psychiatry Provider

 Dr. Kai Camara, DNP, is a dedicated clinician whose work centers strongly at the intersection of neurodivergence and gender diversity, with a particular emphasis on Autism in AFAB, BIPOC, Queer, and Gender-Diverse populations.
 They currently serve on the School of Nursing Advisory Board at the MGH Institute of Health Professions in Boston, Massachusetts, and their clinical work is grounded in a philosophy of curiosity and kindness.